VamsiUdaykumar/Medical-Chatbot-MLOps/README.md

 ![System Diagram](./architecture-diagram.jpeg)

 It includes:
-- **Data Pipeline**: ETL from offline and online sources, quality checks, and real-time dashboards.
+- **Data Pipeline**: ETL from offline and online sources, data quality checks, and storage for training input.
-- **Training Infrastructure**: Distributed model training using 4×A100 GPUs, LLaMa 3.1 8B, MLflow tracking, and fault tolerance.
+- **Training Infrastructure**: Distributed model training using 4×A100 GPUs for LLaMa 3, with fault tolerance and experiment tracking.
-- **CI/CD Pipeline**: Automates training, evaluation, and deployment using model registry triggers.
+- **CI/CD Pipeline**: Automates training and deployment using model registry and retraining triggers.
-- **Model Serving**: Flask-based API deployed on GPU instances with quantized models.
+- **Model Serving**: Production model served via Flask API on GPU, with optional model optimization.
-- **Evaluation & Monitoring**: Offline fairness checks, performance dashboards, and feedback loops.
+- **Evaluation & Monitoring**: Load testing, canary testing, offline evaluation (bias/fairness), monitoring dashboards, and user feedback loop.

 ### Summary of outside materials